A Trip to the WaterWorks Education Center

 - Students may not leave the group at any time without being accompanied by a chaperone.

-- Please use inside voices so as not to disrupt other visitors.
-You do not need to whisper.
+- Please use inside voices so as not to disrupt other visitors and employees.

 - Please use only pencils in the WaterWorks.

-- Laugh, explore, have fun and ask a lot of questions.
+- Laugh, learn, explore, have fun and ask a lot of questions.

-Bus drivers and field trip leaders should review the directions to the center prior to departure.
+Field trip leaders and all drivers for the field trips should review the map and directions to the center prior to departure.
+The WaterWorks Education Center is not visible from the Beltway and most GPS will not provide accurate location or directions to our facility.
 If you get lost, please stop and call 832-395-3791 for directions.
 DOWNLOAD AND PRINT A MAP HERE.

 DIRECTIONS TO THE WATERWORKS EDUCATION CENTER:

-Waterworks is approximately 5 miles east of the I-59 North and the Sam Houston Parkway/Beltway 8 Tollway freeway interchange.
-When searching on GPS, search for the intersection of Lockwood Rd and N. Sam Houston Parkway E./Sam Houston Tollway.
-As you approach this intersection, look for the blue “WaterWorks Education Center” signs.
+Waterworks is approximately 5 miles east of the intersection of I-59 North and the Sam Houston Parkway/Beltway 8 Tollway.
+The nearest traffic intersection to our site is the N. Sam Houston Parkway E. feeder road and Lockwood Road.
+As you approach the Lockwood intersection on the Beltway Feeder Road, look for the blue "WaterWorks Education Center" signs.

 From downtown Houston and loop 610: